Vemahk/jda-repo/README.md

 # Foundation
 Foundation is not bot in and of itself, but it is a set of classes that gives a foundation (hence the name) for the other bots that I have.
 All of my bots stem from this project.

+Foundation has now been moved to its own repository, jda-foundation.
+All three of the bots listed here use and implemenet Foundation's code.
+Please refer to jda-foundation for more information.

 # DBGM - Discord Bot General Manager
 DBGM is my experimental bot.
 All ideas I have for a bot usually start here.
 The idea of this bot was to be the one bot that I used to do anything that I needed to do so that I didn't clutter my servers with a bunch of one-task bots.
 Also, it gives me a ton of practice on new concepts that I haven't messed with before.